-No certificate provided better proof of the new mental ability and strong will of our women than the weapons they captured.
-In the northern border of Korea and many parts of Manchuria women joined the army with the weapons they had captured.
+No certificate provided better proof of the mental ability and strong will of our women than the weapons they captured.
+In the northern border of Korea and many parts of Manchuria a large number of women joined the army with the weapons they had captured.